cartesi/docs/cartesi-rollups/api/graphql/basics.md

 {
   "data": {
     "input": {
-      "id": "1"
+      "payload": "0x67556c6c6f20776f726b64"
     }
   }
 }
 ```

-In this simple example, only the input's identifier is retrieved.
-However, linked information from the input's inputs can be retrieved as well.
-For example, the following query would retrieve the identifiers and timestamps of each input submitted for that input:
+In this simple example, only the input's payload, Input payload in Ethereum hex binary format, is retrieved.
+However, linked information from the input's voucher can be retrieved as well.
+For example, the following query would retrieve the voucher from this particular input given the voucher's index:

 ```
 {
   input(
     index: 0
   ) {
-    inputs {
-      nodes {
+      voucher {
-        id
-        timestamp
-      }
+        index: 1
       }
   }
 }
 ```